dragonvedb/deltalore/content/Prophecy.md

 - _Both versions of the Prophecy seem to come true, depending on whether <a onclick="loadFile('Frisk.md')">Frisk</a> pursues True Pacifist or Genocide route_

 **IN DELTARUNE**, the Legend of Deltarune, said to have been foretold by time and space, is explained by Ralsei:

-- Once upon a time, a LEGEND was whispered among shadows.
+_Once upon a time, a LEGEND was whispered among shadows.<br>
-- It was a LEGEND of HOPE.
+It was a LEGEND of HOPE.<br>
-- It was a LEGEND of DREAMS.
+It was a LEGEND of DREAMS.<br>
-- It was a LEGEND of LIGHT.
+It was a LEGEND of LIGHT.<br>
-- It was a LEGEND of DARK.
+It was a LEGEND of DARK.<br>
-- This is the legend of DELTA RUNE
+This is the legend of DELTA RUNE<br>
-- For millenia, LIGHT and DARK have lived in balance,
+For millenia, LIGHT and DARK have lived in balance,<br>
-- Bringing peace to the WORLD.
+Bringing peace to the WORLD.<br>
-- But if this harmony were to shatter...
+But if this harmony were to shatter...<br>
-- a terrible calamity would occur.
+a terrible calamity would occur.<br>
-- The sky will run black with terror
+The sky will run black with terror<br>
-- And the land will crack with fear.
+And the land will crack with fear.<br>
-- Then, her heart pounding...
+Then, her heart pounding...<br>
-- The EARTH will draw her final breath.
+The EARTH will draw her final breath.<br>
-- Only then, shining with hope...
+Only then, shining with hope...<br>
-- Three HEROES appear at WORLDS' edge.
+Three HEROES appear at WORLDS' edge.<br>
-- A HUMAN,
+A HUMAN,<br>
-- A MONSTER,
+A MONSTER,<br>
-- And a PRINCE FROM THE DARK.
+And a PRINCE FROM THE DARK.<br>
-- Only they can seal the fountains
+Only they can seal the fountains<br>
-- And banish the ANGEL'S HEAVEN.
+And banish the ANGEL'S HEAVEN.<br>
-- Only then will balance be restored,
+Only then will balance be restored,<br>
-- And the WORLD saved from destruction.
+And the WORLD saved from destruction.<br>
-- Today, the FOUNTAIN OF DARKNESS-
+Today, the FOUNTAIN OF DARKNESS-<br>
-- The geyser that gives this land form-
+The geyser that gives this land form-<br>
-- Stands tall at the center of the kingdom.
+Stands tall at the center of the kingdom.<br>
-- But recently, another fountain has appeared on the horizon...
+But recently, another fountain has appeared on the horizon...<br>
-- And with it, the balance of LIGHT and DARK begins to shift...
+And with it, the balance of LIGHT and DARK begins to shift..._

 The meaning of Delta Rune is not explained, but the winged circle likely also references the <a onclick="loadFile('Angel.md')">Angel</a>, while the three triangles might symbolize the three heroes, especially considering the coloured version found in Ralsei's castle.